Marc Straus: Writing career

-In 1991 Straus took a poetry workshop at the 92nd Street Y in New York City.
+In 1991, Straus took a poetry workshop at the 92nd Street Y in New York City.
 He was later awarded a writing residency at Yaddo, an artists' community located on a 400-acre estate in Saratoga Springs, New York.
-In 1999 Straus was awarded the Robert Penn Warren Award Lecture in the Humanities from Yale University Medical School.
+In 1999, Straus was awarded the Robert Penn Warren Award Lecture in the Humanities from Yale University Medical School.

 Straus left his full-time medical practice in 2006 and began focusing on his poetry.
-By 2009 he had published more than 100 poems and three books.
-His poems have been published in more than 100 journals including Kthe enyon Review, Ploughshares, and TriQuarterly.His work often deals with doctor patient communication.
-Many poems are in the voices of patients or doctors.
+By 2009, he had published more than 100 poems and three books.
+His poems have been published in more than 100 journals including The Kenyon Review, Ploughshares, and TriQuarterly.
+His work often deals with doctor-patient communication, and many poems are in the voices of patients or doctors.

 Straus' work was the basis of a 2004 exhibition at Lehigh University called "THE BRIDGE: A Journey Through Illness" with a catalog and essay by poet John Yau.

 Contemporary art

 Straus made his first art acquisition of four Milton Resnick paintings while still a teenager.

 Straus and his wife, Livia, began collecting contemporary art by 1966.
 Their collection has been featured in The NY Times, Forbes, Harper's Bazaar, Contemporanea, Art & Antiques, and ARTnews.
 The couples' personal art collection includes four pop art prints and one oil painting by Roy Lichtenstein, two works by Claes Oldenburgs (plaster loaves of bread from 1961 and a molded rubber screw from 1975), and three works by Jasper Johns.
 Their collection has been listed in Art & Antiques as one of the Top 100 collections in the US.

-Straus has written some 35 articles in leading publications on art collecting and art criticism and was president of the Aldrich museum of Contemporary Art in Ridgefield Connecticut.
+Straus has written some 35 articles in leading publications on art collecting and art criticism and was president of the Aldrich Museum of Contemporary Art in Ridgefield, Connecticut.

-In 2002 the couple founded the Hudson Valley Center for Contemporary Art, turning a 12,000 sq ft former paneling factory in Peekskill NY into a space for cutting-edge contemporary art by artists like Folkert de Jong and Thomas Hirschhorn.
+In 2002, the couple founded the Hudson Valley Center for Contemporary Art, turning a 12000 sqft former paneling factory in Peekskill, New York, into a space for cutting-edge contemporary art by artists like Folkert de Jong and Thomas Hirschhorn.
 The facility was later renamed the Hudson Valley MOCA.
 Its focus is on emerging artists from around the world and supporting an economically challenged area with education programs.

-Straus opened MARC STRAUS, a contemporary art gallery on Grand Street, Manhattan, in 2011.
-NYC across the street from where his father's store had been.
+Straus opened MARC STRAUS, a contemporary art gallery on Grand Street, Manhattan, in 2011, across the street from where his father's store had been.
 The gallery represents 24 artists from 16 different counties.
-In 2014 Flash Art listed MARC STRAUS as among the top 100 galleries in the world.
+In 2014, Flash Art listed MARC STRAUS as among the top 100 galleries in the world.